 - 21. Which of the following best summarizes the psychoanalytic perspective's view of behavior?

 - (A) Behavior is motivated by inner, unconscious forces.

 - (B) Behavior is a response to external reward and punishment.

 - (C) Behavior is a product of genetic programming and evolution.

 - (D) Behavior is a compilation of the ways in which people think and interact.

 - (E) Behavior is each person's striving to reach his or her full potential.

 - 22. Which of the following is the best example of a categorical variable?

 - (A) Intelligence

 - (B) Disposition

 - (C) Optimism

 - (D) Gender

 - (E) Personality

 - 23. Donia was soaked by an unexpected cloudburst while walking to her car from the office.
 The fact that she failed to realize that the newspaper she was carrying would have made a great makeshift umbrella is an example of

 - (A) confirmation bias

 - (B) limited visualization

 - (C) functional fixedness

 - (D) conceptual constriction

 - (E) negative variation

-- 24. Elise wanted to call the local coffee house to see what the entertainment would be for that evening.
-After looking up the phone number in the phone book, she repeated the number to herself several times as she walked over to the telephone.
+- 24. While driving to school, Elise hears about a concert ticket giveaway on the radio.
+She has to be the seventh caller to win.
+While pulling over so that she can call in, she repeats the number to herself several times.
 Elise was using which of the following to remember the phone number?

 - (A) Iconic memory

 - (B) Elaborative rehearsal

 - (C) Chunking

 - (D) Maintenance rehearsal

 - (E) Retrieval